 Understand What Causes Carb Addiction

 You can’t fix a problem if you don’t know what causes it.
 Carb addiction has many causes both physical and psychological.
-Not only is carb addiction caused by hormone fluctuations, but it also messes with the pleasure center of the brain and the neurotransmitters that are responsible for that feel-good feeling.
+Not only is it caused by hormone fluctuations, but it also messes with the pleasure center of the brain and the neurotransmitters that are responsible for that feel-good feeling.
 And let’s not forget the emotional connection to food most of us have.

 Treat the Problem – Not the Symptom

-Get to the root of the carb addiction problem.
+Get to the root of the problem.
 Don’t try to fix the symptoms.
 If you’re craving carbs, don’t just substitute sugar for artificial sweeteners.
 That does nothing for your problem.
 You still have a carb addiction, you’ve just found a different way to manage the symptoms.

 Cut Out Processed Foods

-If you want to break your carb addiction, you need to start phasing out processed foods.
+If you want to break your addiction, you need to start phasing out processed foods.
 That might seem obvious and easier said than done, but it’s necessary.
 Processed foods quickly raise blood sugar levels, and send insulin through the roof.
 They cause feel-good chemicals to be released, making you want more.

 While some people can stop smoking by slowly cutting back, a big majority need to stop cold turkey to get over their addiction.
 Carb addiction is no different.
 Remove the problem from your lifestyle.
 You can look at adding them back in later after you’ve learned better self-control.